 Funding from RIEAP focuses on developing resilient organizations, including governance, financial management, fundraising, marketing and audience development, documentation and evaluation, youth development, and strategic collaborations and partnerships.
 Funding also fosters greater connection across the arts and humanities and provides leadership and professional development for a broader network of RIEAP-eligible arts and cultural organizations.

-For more information about upcoming events, please subscribe to the Rhode Island Expansion Arts Program newsletter.
+For more information, go to Rhode Island Expansion Arts Program.

 Every four years, Rhode Island Foundation, RISCA, and RICH select four organizations to participate in the next three-year Program which includes: